 First and foremost, let me tell you that this list is not about changing the person with ADHD.
 There are things that you can do to help them, of course.
 However, this list is focused on you.
 These are ideas of things you can do to help your relationship with your friend or family member with ADHD.

-Tips for Dealing with Family Members with ADHD
+Be Patient with Your Family Member with ADHD

 Ask Follow Up Questions

-Apparently I started this technique as a very young child, going so far as to ask, “What did I just say?” if I suspected that I wasn’t being listened to.
+Apparently, I started this technique as a very young child, going so far as to ask, “What did I just say?” if I suspected that they weren’t listening to me.
 It’s possible I did it to be obnoxious, but what I know of stories of myself as a child, I suspect that wasn’t the case.
 I was just always mature and probably realized it was just what I needed to do.